carpentries-incubator/lc-webscraping/_episodes/01-introduction.md

 {: .output}

-We see that this data has been structured for displaying purposes (it is arranged in rows inside a table) but the different elements of information are not clearly labeled.
+We see that this data has been structured for displaying purposes (it is arranged in rows inside a table) but the different elements of information are not clearly labelled.

 What if we wanted to download this dataset and, for example, compare it with the Canadian list of MPs to analyze gender representation, or the representation of political forces in the two groups?